IgniteUI/igniteui-docfx/en/components/general/framework-and-features/ssr-rendering.md

 ## Server-side Rendering with Angular Universal

-This topic aims to describe what server-side rendering is and how to configure it within Ignite UI for Angular application.
+This topic aims at describing what Server-side Rendering is and how to configure it within Ignite UI for Angular application.

 ### Angular Universal

-Most of the Angular applications run in a client's browser, but if you want to generate the full HTML for a page on the server, and avoid additional round-trips for data fetching - [Angular Universal](https://angular.io/guide/universal) comes in handy.
+We all know that Angular applications run in a client's browser and most of the times this may result in a negative performance hit on the [First Meaningful Paint (FCP)](https://web.dev/first-meaningful-paint) i.e. when a browser first renders the primary content of a page.
+This is when [Angular Universal](https://angular.io/guide/universal) comes in handy, you can generate the full HTML for a page on the server.
 It renders a client-side page to HTML on the server that is later bootstrapped on the client.
 Okay, but how it works?

+> [FMP](https://web.dev/first-meaningful-paint) measures when the primary content of a page is visible to the user, as for [FCP](https://web.dev/first-contentful-paint) metric, it measures how long it takes the browser to render the first piece of DOM content after a user navigates to your page.
+See [Lighthouse performance scoring](https://web.dev/performance-scoring) for more information.

 ### How it works?

 With Angular Universal, you will serve a static version of your apps' landing page, while at the same time the full Angular application loads in the background.
-The landing pages will be pure HTML and will be displayed even if the JavaScript is disabled, keep in mind that [handling browser events](ssr-rendering.md#things-to-note) won't be possible.
+The landing pages will be pure HTML and will be displayed even if the JavaScript is disabled.
 More about Server Rendering you can find [here](https://developers.google.com/web/updates/2019/02/rendering-on-the-web).

 ### Usage

 Server-side rendering is one of the many techniques part of [Rendering on Web](https://developers.google.com/web/updates/2019/02/rendering-on-the-web) guidelines, that can:
-- Increase the chance of search engines to access your website - by easing web crawlers through Search Engine Optimization (SEO).
+- Ease web crawlers to index your website higher in searches - will improve your Search Engine Optimization (SEO).
 - Show the first page quickly - slow initial page load is disengaging for the users (if it takes more than 3 seconds to load).
-- Improve your app performance - which has a positive impact on the initial user experience.
+- Improve your app performance - it will have a positive impact on both [First Meaningful Paint](https://web.dev/first-meaningful-paint) and [First Contentful Paint](https://web.dev/first-contentful-paint).

+> It gives you full control over SEO and social-media previews, and it improves the overall perceived performance of your application by allowing users to see an initial painted view.

 ### Add SSR to existing Ignite UI application